AngolaOfficial Name: Republic of Angola

 - Take some time before traveling to consider your personal security and checking our Traveler’s Checklist for useful tips for traveling safely abroad.

-CRIME: Crime is a problem in Angola.
-While most violent crime occurs between Angolans, foreigners have been attacked as well.
+CRIME: Crime is a problem in Angola, and the Department of State has designated Angola as “critical” for residential and non-residential crime.
+While most violent crime occurs between Angolans, foreigners have been victims as well.
 Street crime is a regular occurrence in Luanda.
-Since most transactions in Angola are cash-only, travelers may have to carry large amounts of money.
-The most common crimes are pick-pocketing, purse-snatching, vehicle theft, and vehicle break-ins.
-Bandits have increasingly targeted people in cars stuck in stopped traffic by banging on and smashing vehicle windows in order to get cash and cell phones.
+Since many transactions in Angola are cash-only, travelers may have to carry large amounts of money.
+The most common crimes are purse-snatching, vehicle theft, and vehicle break-ins.
+Bandits have increasingly targeted people in cars stopped in traffic by banging on and smashing vehicle windows in order to get cash and cell phones.
 At times they have brandished guns.
-Armed muggings, robberies, and carjackings involving foreigners occur frequently.
-U.S. citizens are advised to avoid Roque Santeiro and Rocha Pinto, and to only travel the “Serpentine Road” that leads to the front of the U.S. Embassy by car.
+Armed muggings, robberies, and car-jackings involving foreigners occur frequently.
+U.S. citizens are advised to travel the “Serpentine Road” that leads to the front of the U.S. Embassy by car only.
 There have been several muggings in areas near the embassy, even during daylight hours, including one violent assault where the attackers used a pistol during the robbery.
 In general, movement around Luanda is safer by day than by night.
-We strongly urge U.S. citizens not to drive after dark.
-Air travelers arriving in Luanda are strongly advised to arrange reliable and secure ground transportation in advance; there is no regular taxi service.
+We strongly urge U.S. citizens not to walk after dark and not to drive outside of Luanda after dark.
+Air travelers arriving in Luanda are strongly advised to arrange reliable and secure ground transportation in advance.
 We advise avoiding the use of the public transportation known as “candongueiros” or “taxistas,” since these multi-passenger vans are largely unregulated and often dangerous.
+Visitors are encouraged to limit their taxi use to those taxi companies that have been reviewed and approved by the U.S. Embassy in Luanda, i.e., Morvic Taxi Company, Transcoop SA Taxi Company, Taxi Divisao, and the Universal Goods Taxi Company.

 There have been police operations against illegal aliens and private companies resulting in deportation of illegal resident foreign nationals and loss of personal and company property.
 Independent entrepreneurs in Angola should carry certified copies of relevant immigration and business documents at all times.